louktao014/timewise/blueprint.md

 ## Layout

 The application features a responsive sidebar navigation and a main content area.
+All pages, including the complex tables in the settings area, are designed to be responsive and adapt to different screen sizes.
 The sidebar provides links to the main pages of the application, and the main content area displays the content of the currently active page.

 ### Header